Snapchat Clone, or How to Make an App Like SnapChat

 Built-in purchases.
 These purchases may include stickers or other interesting options, try to come up with a bright and even bold idea.
-If in time you succeed as the app owner (we mean, if you manage to make a face-filter app like SnapChat), eminent corporations will pay you to create branded packets of stickers (with advertising purposes in mind).
+If in time you succeed as the app owner (we mean, if you manage to make a face-filter app like Snapchat), eminent corporations will pay you to create branded packets of stickers (with advertising purposes in mind).
 But it's in the lap of the future, it's not, in fact, today's issues.
 So, initially, your audience is regular users who would be happy to diversify their communication process with beautiful paid "smiley faces".

 In-app ads.
 Well, you cannot do without advertising, especially at first.
 But don’t make it the only revenue item, it's best to combine such a method of monetization with a freemium model.
-And remember: paid users should enjoy custom features of Snapchat without annoying ads.
+And remember: paid users should enjoy the custom features of Snapchat without annoying ads.

-So you have a choice: to monetize an app like SnapChat does or find your own way to make money (by choosing one of the above options)... do as you see fit, just remember: you have not only to offset your messenger app development costs but also realize a profit.
+So you have a choice: to monetize an app like Snapchat does or find your own way to make money (by choosing one of the above options)... do as you see fit, just remember: you have not only to offset your messenger app development costs but also realize a profit.

-Features of the SnapChat app
+Features of the Snapchat app

 Of course, it would also be advisable to learn the basic features of such a famous program.
-Perhaps, some of them you’ll use (by adopting!) when working on the SnapChat clone script.
+Perhaps, some of them you’ll use (by adopting!) when working on the Snapchat clone script.

 Well, that's it, right?
-This is the Snapchat’s key feature which made the program so popular.
+This is Snapchat’s key feature that made the program so popular.
 Users really enjoy the process of exchanging cool self-destructing snaps (videos or photos) and appreciate the possibility to edit their media messages with a variety of interesting filters.
 If you want to build an app like Snapchat, think about a few interesting and, preferably, unique features able to make your service special.

 The main difference is the self-destruction of messages immediately after reading.
 If you’ve opened a friend's video but didn’t hear anything (or didn’t read the text), then you have no second chance to find out what was there.
 By the way, the highest form of recognition in Snapchat is the screenshot of your message (which you will learn about thanks to the notification).
-In SnapChat, it is a kind of way to "like" the message (for lack of another one).
+In Snapchat, it is a kind of way to "like" the message (for lack of another one).

 But there is one life hack: you can hold a finger on the message to protect it from disappearing, the message would exist until you release it from your “patronage”.

-As you see, SnapChat owners managed to find a unique approach even in such a simple case!
+As you see, Snapchat owners managed to find a unique approach even in such a simple case!
 It makes you wonder, especially if you want to take the initiative and create an app like Snapchat.

 Boring text messages are in the past.
 Most chat applications offer users a lot of bright stickers which really improve any online communication.
-And SnapChat is no exception.
-Take care of a set of funny stickers too if you’re interested in the issue of how to develop an app like SnapChat.
+And Snapchat is no exception.
+Take care of a set of funny stickers too if you’re interested in the issue of how to develop an app like Snapchat.

 Lenses are an excellent feature to raise one’s spirits.
-You’re offered a choice of 7 lenses (which, in fact, are types of amusing animations) which you can overlay on your snap to get a funny effect.
+You’re offered a choice of 7 lenses (which, in fact, are types of amusing animations), which you can overlay on your snap to get a funny effect.
 Lenses are constantly changing but the total number remains the same: there are exactly seven of them.